DirectEd-Development-Foundation/Sprint-Milestones/README.md

 The rubrics for oral exams are designed to assess the student's understanding, comprehension, and ability to articulate the concepts and decisions made in their project.

-The rubrics are developed in alignment with the learning objectives and assessment goals of the module or course.
+The rubrics are developed in alignment with the learning objectives and assessment goals of the module or course as a whole.

 - Evaluation Criteria: